chemoelectric/epr-simulation/README.md

 one of the polarizers was at zero degrees.
-One could then have worked backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct: ‘quantum’ physics is just physics.
+One could then have worked backwards and found the derivation given above—thus proving ‘quantum correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct: ‘quantum’ physics is just *physics*.

-Physicists working backwards would also have discovered, incidentally, that the fabled ‘hidden variables’ were a red herring.
-The correlations come from the experimental layout.
-They require no undiscovered mysteries.
+Physicists finding the derivation above would have discovered, as well, that the fabled ‘hidden variables’ are a red herring.
+One should erase the phrase from the lexicon.
+The correlations come from the experimental layout and require no undiscovered mysteries.